 Many of these women are Orange County moms who have experienced a change in cup size during lactation, who may have had multiple pregnancies, or have had weight fluctuations which have left them with deflated, sagging breasts.
 These moms desire a return to their pre-pregnancy bodies (or at least some version reminiscent to).
 So they are often left wondering which procedure would best suit them—a breast lift (mastopexy) or a breast augmentation with breast implants.
 The answer to this question all depends on you, the patient.

-What do you want?
+What is your goal?
 Are you looking to increase the size of your breasts?
 Are you looking to maintain your current sizing, but want a perkier breast with more cleavage?
 Are you content with the shape and direction of your breasts, and the position and size of your nipple-areolar complex (NAC)?
 Or are you simply looking to achieve improved breast symmetry?
 These are the questions that help to determine which surgical plan may help you best achieve your goal.

 Breast consultations are complimentary, as Dr. Chong wants you to have the opportunity to meet her and discuss your goals openly without feeling pressured.
 She recommends scheduling an initial virtual consultation to discuss the benefits of each breast surgery and how they may be effective in helping you to achieve your overall goals.
 Your virtual consultation allows you to log in from your office, car, or the comfort and convenience of home.
 Our HIPAA-compliant platform allows you to have a real-time experience as though you are in Dr. Chong’s Newport Beach private surgical suite.